Kathy Shaidle had a short but ingenious post the other day, headlined "If we're crazy, they made us that way":

 Don't you just hate it when the Germans refuse to re-fill your ATM?

 Given that "retired public servants" have been at the center of Greece's crisis for years, Ms [apologies for earlier mistering] Psarianou's bewilderment is rather touching.
-It certainly wasn't bewildering to me because I've been writing about Ms Psarianou and his ilk for years.
+It certainly wasn't bewildering to me because I've been writing about Ms Psarianou and her ilk for years.
 See After America (personally autographed copies of which are exclusively available, etc, etc, and, while royalties are not as reliable as a Greek civil-service pension, the author is most grateful):

 From The Times of London, May 6th 2010: